rhlrjv/watchtower/README.md

 # Watchtower
 **Simple in-browser service health monitor**

-The service health is polled every 5 minutes to check if it is still alive
+Each service is polled to check if it is still alive

 ## Configuration
 The app depends on an external `config.json` file to detail the different services to be monitored.
 It has the following structure